KannonZenetism/zenetism-field-physics/structural-physics/SP10-ritual-energetics-and-integration-protocols.md

 #### 3.3.3 Relational Seals (Focused Scope)

 > **Definition (Relational Seal):**
-> A seal that operates at the level of a specific relational bond — between particular beings, within a defined collaborative field, or across a designated resonance bridge.
+> A seal that operates at the scale of a specific relational bond — between particular beings, within a defined collaborative field, or across a designated resonance bridge.

 **Properties:**
 - Scope: A specific relationship or collaboration